deandevl/NodeHttpServer/README.md

 - get(), post(), patch(), delete()  ---- method functions with arguments for defining route [string] and handler [function].
 - route([string] a_route)  ----  sets the current base route for the above 4 methods.
 - add_content_type([string] ext, [string] content_type)  ---- adds an additional content type that the server responds with.
 The server currently recognizes `.html, .jpg, .css,  .js, .png,  .ico,  .json,  .svg,  .svgz`.
 - add_router([`Router`] router) ---- adds to the server the routes defined in the `Router` class.
-See the `node_http_server.js` source for the definition of the `Router` class.
+See the `nodehttpserver.js` source for the definition of the `Router` class.

 Along with the `HttpServer` class, there are HTTP helper methods for working with Node.js' request and response objects.

 Public global HTTP helper methods include `reply_response()`, `get_query_str()`, `get_query_obj()`, `find_obj()`, `send_404()`, `get_body()`, `set_cookies()`.

-A demonstration of `nodehttpserver` is provided in this repository.
-Enter the following to start the server:
+Demonstrations of `nodehttpserver` are provided in this repository.
+In the `simple-hello-test` folder enter the following to start the server:

 ```
 node startserver.js